gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

 # Python in Gitpod

-Gitpod comes with great support for Python builtin.
+Gitpod comes with great support for Python built in.
 Still, depending on your project, you might want to further optimize the experience.

 ## Python Project Examples